 More advanced online selling

 They’ve also added a graphic to show Top Seller and very visible ratings and reviews.
 84 reviews with a 4.5 star rating.
-These are good examples of social proof (check out our article on behavioural science for more on this) and can help drive sales, and are among the more advanced options we cover in our guide to how to get more sales more online.
+These are good examples of social proof (check out our article on behavioural science for more on this) which can help drive sales.
+This is a more advanced e-Commerce selling technique.

-They also included the added benefit of “3 months free accidental damage and theft cover” as an upset offer.
-Which again, is a common e-Commerce practice.
+They also include the added benefit of “3 months free accidental damage and theft cover” as an upsell offer.
+Which again, is a good selling technique.

-If we were to get really picky, the only area we might pick them up is in their use of fonts and typography.
-The main font they use Futura is perfectly readable, but a mainly 14px and a font weight of 400 with a dark grey font did have us squinting a little at some of the more detailed body copy.
+If we were being picky, we’d question their use of fonts and typography.
+The main font they use Futura is perfectly legible.
+But a mainly 14px and a font weight of 400 with a dark grey font had us squinting to read some of the more detailed body copy.

 But that’s being picky.